 Ars. alb.
 (2 per cent.) chiefly on thirst for small quantities.
 You may say: Why not Bell.?
 Why not Rhus?
-Well, the appearance of Bell. was not there, nor the amelioration from movement of Rhus, though the restlessness was a marked feature in both.
+The appearance of Bell. was not there, nor the amelioration from movements of Rhus though the restlessness was a marked feature in both.
 Only it was more an anxious restlessness than a desire to move.
-Very ill and very anxious about it is one of my guides for Ars.!
+Very ill and very anxious about it is one of my guides for

-Phytolacca (2 per cent.).
-I am rather doubtful about as to whether they were pucca 'flus or not, but I have retained them for comparison.
+Phytolacca (2 per cent.)
+I am very doubtful as to whether they were pucco flus or not, but I have retained them for comparison.
 Both had the most intense aching in the limbs and back, but both had some soreness of the throat.